Mazda CX-5 interior

 The Mazda CX-5 comes with plenty of kit and lots of soft-touch materials as standard.
 The dashboard and doors feel suitably squidgy and all models get convincing faux leather trims on the rather minimalist centre console.

 Less deserving of praise is the CX-5’s rather small 7.0-inch infotainment screen.
 Its thick black plastic frame looks a little cheap and the screen itself isn’t quite as responsive as what you’ll find in a Skoda Kodiaq.
-Thankfully, you do get satellite navigation as standards on all models and you can add Apple CarPlay smartphone screen mirroring.
+Thankfully, you do get satellite navigation as standard on all models.

 The CX-5’s cabin is a bit of a jack-of-all-trades.
 It’s fairly roomy, looks pretty slick and comes with lots of desirable kit as standard but doesn’t really stand out from the crowd